apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/handling_migrations.md

 ## Handling resurrections {#handling-resurrections}

 Great!
-So now our state will be persisted every 60 seconds in the key-value store.
+Now our state will be persisted every 60 seconds in the key-value store.
 However, we're not done.
 Let's say that the actor migrates and is resurrected.
 We never actually update the `state` variable of our `ASINTracker` class with the state stored in the key-value store, so as our code currently stands, we still don't support state-persistence on migrations.

 In order to fix this, let's create a method called `initialize` which will be called at the very beginning of the actor's run, and will check the key-value store for a previous state under the key **ASIN-TRACKER**.
 If a previous state does live there, then it will update the class' `state` variable with the value read from the key-value store: